bw2/ExpansionHunter/README.md

 ### Citation
-If you use this version of ExpansionHunter, please cite:
+If you use this modified version of ExpansionHunter, please cite:
 ```
 Insights from a genome-wide truth set of tandem repeat variation
 Ben Weisburd, Grace Tiao, Heidi L. Rehm